kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

 A user will specify the parameters for the HPA, thus controlling the HPA logic.

-If the user specifies two parameters, two constraints are calculated, and the softest is used (see the [The motivation to pick the softest constraint][] section below).
+If the user specifies two parameters, two constraints are calculated, and the largest is used (see the [The motivation to pick the largest constraint][] section below).

-If the user doesn’t want to use some particular parameter (= user doesn’t want to use this particular constraint), the parameter should be set to -1 (or any negative number).
+If the user doesn't specify any parameter, the default value for that parameter is used (see the [Default values][] section below).

-[The motivation to pick the softest constraint]: #the-motivation-to-pick-the-softest-constraint-concept
+[The motivation to pick the largest constraint]: #the-motivation-to-pick-the-largest-constraint-concept
+[Default values]: #default-values

 ### User Stories